weteor/pcbsvgs/README.md

 - #KEYBOARD_NAME_preview.png: scaled down export from the svg.
 Used in the documents to visualize the keyboards
 - README.md: contains the preview picture and information on each board with links to the creator and the kicad sources for each board

+# create one for yourself
+Take a look at the [Howto](./HowTo/README.md).

+I would be more than happy to add more boards to this repo, so if you would like to share your creation, please create an issue or even better create a merge request.
+Thanks a lot!

 # Galleries
 [unibody previews](./Unibody)